GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/readme.md

 ![ Application running](images/23-access-application.png?raw=true " Application running")

 ## Note

 1. This pipeline is fully customized for TA generated Liberty artifacts.

 2. Many application can be deployed using pipeline by creating different webhooks.

-3. All the applications will be created under the namespace/project called `ta-liberty-pipeline-pro`.
-To generate the different namesapce, you add `namespace: <<my-namespace>>` in the yaml files available under `operator` folder of the migration bundle artifacts.
+3. All the applications will be deployed under the namespace/project called `ta-liberty-pipeline-pro`.
+To deploy in different namesapce, you need to add `namespace: <<my-namespace>>` in the yaml files available under `operator` folder of the migration bundle artifacts.